A swami in Miami, or "love cult" injustice

-Speaking of mighty assertiveness: A superintendent of a hospital for nervous and mental diseases testified in court that (1) a woman had entered his hospital on January 31 1928; (2) and she refused to eat unless assured that her food "had come in contact with the swami"; (3) She "imagines she's a lion, and attempts to roar and conduct herself as a lion does;" (4) She said the swami told her he was a lion and held Miami in his grasp.
-[Some newspaper article (jpg)]
+a woman patient had entered his hospital on January 31 1928 and refused to eat "unless assured that her food had come in contact with the swami".
+[She] imagines she's a lion, and attempts to roar and conduct herself as a lion does.
+She said, [this] witness testified, that the swami told her he was a lion and held Miami in his grasp.

 Be a little careful as to what you practice.
-To teach others to roar and act like lions, stupidly may bring only little help and much wasted time, at worst there is a case in wait.
+To teach others to roar and talk and act like lions, stupidly, may bring only little help and much wasted time.
+At worst there is a case in wait.